zhiyuoe/shadowagent/docs/rl-training/pipeline.md

 We would drag the agents’ brains(hippo learning brain and crocodile learning brain) into the academy and whenever we want to train a particular brain, we would tick the checkbox next to it.
 The academy also handles setting the curricula’s parameters.
 In our case, that would be the speed of the crocodile.

 ### Brain
 A `brain` controls the actual decisions of the agent according to observations.
-Roughly, `Agent` sets the rules and the `brain` executes according to the rules and the received information in different situations.
+Roughly, `agent` sets the rules and the `brain` executes according to the rules and the received information in different situations.

 #### Player Brain
 A `player brain` helps developer to simulate the actions of an agent by mapping them to keyboard.
 It permits developers to test out the agent script: whether the rewards are triggered in the correct situation.